 This is where precision in the business plan pays dividends that most applicants do not anticipate.

 This is not an invitation to misclassify costs.
-CySEC’s authorisation team understands cost structures, and a business plan that implausibly categorises staff costs or technology expenditure as variable will invite scrutiny.
-But there is genuine room for precision here.
-Project costs, setup costs, one-off professional fees, and performance-linked remuneration are legitimately variable, and treating them as such in the plan is both accurate and appropriate.
+CySEC's authorisation team understands the deductions framework, and a business plan that implausibly categorises staff base salary or rent as variable will invite scrutiny.
+But within the deductions list set out in the Delegated Regulation, there is genuine room for precision.
+Performance-linked remuneration, project-based professional fees, and one-off setup costs are legitimately treated as deductions where they meet the criteria, and identifying them as such in the plan is both accurate and appropriate.

 The firms that enter the capital adequacy assessment with a well-structured expense breakdown, one that has been built bottom-up, stress-tested, and categorised correctly, face fewer questions and require less capital than firms that have assembled their cost projections loosely.